 2. Difference of Aims

 Empires seek to control behavior, while the Kingdom of God seeks to transform lives from the inside out.
 Nations of the world use coercion or threat of punishment, while the Kingdom works on the heart.
-Also, empires are rooted in preserving, if not advancing, one’s self-interests and one’s own will, while the Kingdom of God is centered exclusively on carrying out God’s will, even if this requires sacrificing one’s own interests, comfort, or security.
+Also, empires are rooted in preserving, if not advancing, one’s self-interest and one’s own will, while the Kingdom of God is centered exclusively on carrying out God’s will, even if this requires sacrificing one’s interests, comfort, or security.

 3. Difference of Scopes

-Empires are intrinsically tribal in nature, and are heavily invested in defending, if not advancing, one’s own people-group, one’s nation, one’s ethnicity, one’s state, one’s religion, one’s ideologies, or one’s political agendas.
+Empires are intrinsically tribal in nature and are heavily invested in defending, if not advancing, one’s own people-group, one’s nation, one’s ethnicity, one’s state, one’s religion, one’s ideologies, or one’s political agendas.
 That is why they are nations characterized by perpetual conflict and war.
 The Kingdom of God, however, is intrinsically universal, for it is centered on simply loving as God loves.
 The Kingdom of God has no physical boundaries because it spans over the entire planet.
 It is centered on people living for the sole purpose of replicating the love of Jesus Christ to all people, at all times, in all places, without condition.